 During strong winds (over 10 m/s), mini windmill can produce 5 watts of electricity on average.
 This is a maximum you can achieve with floppy drive stepper motor, but output power also depends on the dimensions of the propeller blades.

 Vertical axis wind turbine is most suitable for roof mounting because it is far more efficient in turbulent wind conditions (fast and often changing wind direction).
 For outdoor usage – you can use windmill version with the horizontal axis and three-bladed turbine.

-We are currently preparing new DIY project “100 watt Wind Turbine” which is entirely based on the mini windmill.
-100 watts is enough power to supply a television set or a laptop.
+In combination with the right battery bank, 100 watts is enough power to supply a television set, LED light-bulb and a laptop.
 As a generator core we will use a stepper again, but this time from an old A3 dot-matrix printer.

 How to Build Wind Belt Generator for $5 using VHS tape